CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 <a href="/images/synth/VintageSynthPadEnv.png">
 <img src="/images/synth/VintageSynthPadEnv.png" loading="lazy" width="400px" alt="A pad envelope">
 </a>
-<figcaption>Vintage Synth Pad Envelope</figcaption>
+<figcaption>Retro Synth Pad Envelope</figcaption>
 </figure>

-As noted, this is one of two envelopes in the Vintage Synth plugin, which is quite simple and lacks a modulation matrix.
+As noted, this is one of two envelopes in the Retro Synth plugin, which is quite simple and lacks a modulation matrix.
 Other synth plugins have additional envelopes which can be arbitrarily routed to modulate any parameter on the synth via a modulation matrix.